 Frequently Asked Questions

-Yes.
 Drop Servicing Blueprint is Dylan Sigley’s drop servicing course.
-It has a rating of 4.8 out of 5 on Trust Pilot and Sigley’s students swear by his methods.
-The course is very pricey though!
+It has a rating of 4.9 out of 5 on Trust Pilot and Sigley’s students swear by his methods.
+The downside is the course is not cheap.

 Mitch is your typical nomadic backpacker.
 Or at least, he was.
 But after stopping in Colombia to take “one week” of salsa lessons, his life took a sharp left turn.
 He met a cute Colombian girl in dance class, fell in love, and got married.
 Over half a decade has passed since he left his career to travel the world as a digital nomad, and he’s never looked back.